-Colombia‘s architecture is a heady mix of historic and modern, and has been heavily influenced by the styles of other countries, most recognisably Spain and Britain.
-While the big cities feature some stunning buildings, the countryside towns are where the real stars of the show are to be found.
-Read on to discover Colombia’s architectural masterpieces, their stories and their influences.
+Colombia‘s architecture is a heady mix of historic and modern, and has been heavily influenced by the styles of other countries, most notably Spain and Britain.
+While the big cities feature some striking buildings, the rural towns have plenty of lesser-known gems, too.
+Here’s our selection of the most historical landmarks in Colombia – and the stories behind them.

-The Monserrate is a 3,152 meter (10,341 foot) mountain on the east side of Bogotá, above the La Candelaria neighbourhood.
-Its pure white cathedral can be seen for miles around all over the city and is considered by many to be one of its marvels.
-The mountain was considered a sacred place by the Pre-Colombian native inhabitants of the city, a people called Muisca.
-The first church was built on the top of the mountain in the 1620s, and the cathedral was constructed in the 17th century.
+Monserrate is a mountain overlooking the east side of Bogotá, above La Candelaria neighbourhood, which rises to 3,152 metres above sea level.
+Its beautiful neo-Gothic church (Basílica Santuario del Señor de Monserrate), built between 1650-1657, can be seen for miles around and is considered one of the city’s most treasured landmarks.
+The mountain was considered a sacred place by the native inhabitants of the city, a people called Muisca.
+You can reach the top in an hour on foot, or, if you’d rather avoid the steep ascent, you can take the funicular or cable car.

 Casa Terracota is a house created by architect and environmentalist Octavio Mendoza.
 It was crafted from clay hardened in the sunlight and is effectively the biggest piece of pottery in the world.
 It is open to visitors, and has to be seen to be believed.